-Mayor Lightfoot is focused on creating inclusive economic growth across all of Chicago’s 77 communities and reversing the trend of historic disinvestment faced on our South and West sides.
+Mayor Lightfoot is creating inclusive economic growth and reversing the trend of historic disinvestment on our South and West Sides.

-- In partnership with the City Council, addressed rapid development and gentrification to prevent the displacement of long-time residents by revising the Affordable Requirements Ordinance.
+- Addressed rapid development and gentrification to prevent the displacement of long-time residents by revising the Affordable Requirements Ordinance.
 The ordinance creates much-needed affordable housing across the city and helps address the legacy of racial segregation.

-- Helped working families by establishing the Utility Billing Relief Program.
-Some 17,000 low-income homeowners have enrolled in the program to aid them in reducing their debt burdens of costs tied to their water, sewer, and water-sewer tax.
-Mayor Lightfoot has extended the program indefinitely.
+- Helped working families by establishing and extending indefinitely the Utility Billing Relief Program.
+Some 17,000 low-income homeowners have enrolled in the program to reduce the burden of costs tied to their utility bills.

-Invested in a $3.7 billion Chicago Works plan to improve infrastructure in all 77 neighborhoods and create jobs for Chicagoans.
-Chicago Works’ investments include repaving some 165 miles of streets and alleys, 6,000 ADA-compliant curb cuts, 1,950 new streetlight poles/wiring, as well as bridges, bikeways and firehouses.
+- Invested in the $3.7 billion Chicago Works plan to improve infrastructure and create jobs for Chicagoans.
+Chicago Works’ investments include repaving some 165 miles of streets and alleys, 6,000 ADA-compliant curb cuts, 1,950 new streetlight poles/wiring, as well as bridges, bikeways, and firehouses.

 - Unveiled a citywide vision for 48 miles of new trails and open green spaces to connect transit, housing, and parks for bicyclists and pedestrians.

 - Released the “Blueprint for Fair Housing,” the city’s five-year plan to address long-standing housing segregation.